coveo/ui-kit/packages/atomic-react/README.md

 ```

-In the above example, we can see that that `@coveo/atomic@1.108.2` has a dependency on `@coveo/headless@1.103.3`.
+In the above example, you can see that `@coveo/atomic@1.108.2` has the dependency `@coveo/headless@1.103.3`.

-In summary, as of the time of this writing, the versions that we should keep in mind are the following:
+To summarize, as of the time of this writing, the versions that we should keep in mind are the following:

 - `@coveo/atomic-react` -> 1.23.11
 - `@coveo/atomic` -> 1.108.2